 The University of Cincinnati is the recipient of the National Science Foundation ADVANCE Institutional Transformation Award to increase the participation of women in academic science and engineering careers.

 The University is a smoke-free work environment.

 Qualifications: Ph.D. or equivalent degree in all areas of Engineering, or related fields and active participation/interest in research and scholarship.

 Candidates for tenured and tenure-track positions at the assistant, associate professor and full professor levels will be considered.
 Strong interest in interdisciplinary activities and research collaborations are encouraged.
 Successful candidates will have distinguished academic records, will develop strong, independent research programs, and will teach undergraduate and/or graduate level courses.

 The ideal candidate will have excellent communication and mentoring skills and an established independent, interdisciplinary or translational research program.
 Evidence of strong qualifications will include extramural funding as principal investigator, publications in peer-reviewed journals, teaching experience that includes course development, and commitment to the principles of equity, access and affirmative action.
 Depending on circumstances, entry-level educators who have demonstrated potential for excellence in research and commitment to excellence in teaching will be considered.

-Instructions to apply: Follow the links above by clicking the position thrust area.
+Instructions to apply: Link to www.jobsatuc.com and click on "SEARCH POSTINGS" to find positions available in CEAS (Department Dropdown).
 Follow the online directions to submit an application.
 Applications should include the candidate’s curriculum vitae, name and contact information for at least three references, and a cover letter summarizing the candidate's research plans, teaching interests and a statement on how they will further the University’s goal to build a culturally diverse educational environment.
 Review of applications will begin immediately and continue until positions are filled.